KSMM (AM): History

 The station was assigned the call sign KLIB by the Federal Communications Commission on July 20, 1960.
 The station changed the call sign to KILS on March 1, 1985, then to KYUU on October 4, 1988, when it was part of the "LS Network" of Kansas radio entrepreneur Larry Steckline.

 The format in 1984/1985 was adult contemporary, and personalities on the air at that time included Paul Maldanado, Tim Malone, and John Jenkinson.
-Who really cares, because this was one two-year period of a station that's been broadcasting for 64 years.
-Max Libby was the General Manager at one point (?).
+Max Libby was the General Manager at one point.

 The call sign changed to KSMM on February 13, 2008.

 As part of owner Rocking M Media's bankruptcy reorganization, in which 12 stations in Kansas would be auctioned off to new owners, it was announced on October 31, 2022, that Pittsburg-based MyTown Media was the winning bidder for KSMM for $20,000.
 The sale to MyTown Media was approved by the FCC on March 29, 2023, and was consummated on May 12 of that year.